YTO - MAD

 See more nonstop flights

-Top 5 airlines serving from Toronto to Madrid
+Reviews of the top 5 airlines flying from Toronto to Madrid

 See real verified KAYAK customer reviews for airlines flying from Toronto to Madrid.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.